isuttell/grunt-flow-type-check/README.md

 Please take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using 'grunt test'.

 ## Release History
+* v0.4.3 - Updated binaries and task to support flow 0.4.0
 * v0.4.2 - Refactor and removed extraneous option
 * v0.4.1 - Fixed bug where watch didn't work
 * v0.4.0 - Added single file check, colors and Flow binaries to 0.1.2